locationtech/geomesa/docs/user/convert/cache.rst

 ---------------------------

 You can configure a literal cache or an external cache as a lookup table to populate attributes based on an id in the data.
-This is useful to enriching records with static information from an external source.
+This is useful for enriching records with static information from an external source.
 In the example below, we use the ``cacheLookup`` function to resolve the name of a person based on the ``number`` in each record.
 Each cache can be configured to expire records based on an ``expiration`` parameter in milliseconds.

 Config: